Don’t let the weather keep your dog from getting the exercise they need!

 If you get a few of these you can keep a couple in the freezer and have one ready whenever you want to give one to your dog.

-The Kong Wobbler is a great toy to use at mealtimes.
+The Kong Wobbler is a great toy to use when you want to give your dog something to do or to make their meals take longer.
 The largest one, the one I use for Luna, holds about 1 cup of food at one time.

-To get the food out your dog will have to push it around and knock it over to get the food pieces to fall out of the hole on the side of it.
+To get the food or treats out, your dog will have to push the Kong wobbler to knock it over.
+If it falls right, some food will fall out of the hole on the side.

 It does a great job of slowing down a dog’s eating and also makes them problem solve on how to get the food out of it.